Tosin-afolabi/Suitescript-for-PowerBI/README.md

 # Suitescript-for-PowerBI

-This Suitescript is a JS script to create a NetSuite Portlet to embed a Power BI report into the NetSuite portlet
+This Suitescript is a JavaScript to create a NetSuite Portlet to embed a Power BI report into the NetSuite portlet

 Steps:
 - Create the Power BI report